CloudNetService/website/versioned_docs/version-3.3/setup/cluster.md

 :::

-The connecion has successfully been established and the new Node is added to the cluster.
+The connection has successfully been established and the new Node is added to the cluster.
 You now might want to add the Node to a few tasks and push everything (Tasks Configs, Templates, ...) to the new Node by executing `clu push all` on any previously existing node.

 :::danger Error